thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

-==GB UPDATE WITH CONTENT==
-==TY REORG==

 ## 1. I can't find BAWTOS or cp4bausers
 <a name="faq-200"></a>
 ??? note summary "Expand to view"
-    Content including the labs are based on the IBM SWAT Client Onboarding[^1] materials which is executed on the Enterprise pattern.
+    Content including the labs are based on the IBM SWAT Client Onboarding[^1] materials which is executed on the Production pattern.
 Our environment uses the Starter pattern and based on that, you may encounter some differences at certain steps.
     <br>
     Below are some differences you should be aware of, please post to the slack channel if you encounter additional differences.
     - BAWTOS => TARGET